 Carol Scallon, who has been a flight attendant at Alaska for many decades, got to know Tilden in his early years at the airline when he regularly flew back and forth between Seattle and Washington, D.C., on business — though he always sat in coach.

 “I’ve worked for a lot of our CEOs,” Scallon said.
 “There’s no falseness in him.
 He’s a very special man.”

-Steve Fulton, a veteran Alaska pilot, recalled how Tilden a couple of years ago, flying from Juneau into Gustavus, at the mouth of Glacier Bay in Alaska, heard Tilden’s voice over the radio.
+Steve Fulton, a veteran Alaska pilot, recalled how a couple of years ago, flying from Juneau into Gustavus at the mouth of Glacier Bay in Alaska, he heard Tilden’s voice over the radio.